-There are 2 ferry routes operating between Spain and Tenerife offering you combined total of 3 sailings per week.
+There are 2 ferry routes operating between Spain and Tenerife offering you combined total of 4 sailings per week.
 Trasmediterranea operates 1 route, Cadiz to Santa Cruz de Tenerife which runs 1 time weekly.
 Fred Olsen Express operates 1 route, Huelva to Santa Cruz de Tenerife which runs 2 times weekly.
 FRS VI operates 1 route, Huelva to Santa Cruz de Tenerife which runs 1 time weekly.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from Spain to Tenerife to get the most up to date information.

 Spain is a country located on the Iberian Peninsula and bordered by Portugal to the west, France to the north-east and the Mediterranean Sea to the South and East.

 The marvellous weather in Spain, its geographic location, beautiful coastlines and varied landscapes have made Spain one of the most popular destinations in the world.

 Its capital city Madrid features winding streets all heading to gather in the center of the city, Barcelona needs no introduction, the Basque country is to the North and then of course there’s the sunbathers mecca – the Costa del Sol.